CardonaEA/code-image-analysis-c-elegans/smFISH-images-simulation/README.md

 _In Silico_ simulated images.

 ### Provided output examples:
-Example simulations with an expected concentration of 0.025 mol/µm3
+Example simulations with an expected concentration of 0.025 mol/µm3 (location: `./simulated_images_examples`)
-Location:
-`./simulated_images_examples`

 **Note**: expected concentrations are used as inputs.
 However, molecules placed very close to the oocyte edges whose PSF does not fit within the oocyte area are removed.
 Therefore, the actual concentration will be lower when the number of molecules placed is very high.
 The script will give the actual number of molecules placed.